julianworden/TheSamePage/README.md

 </p>

 <p>
 You'll need to create your own Firebase project using Firebase Console and add your own GoogleService-Info.plist file to the TheSamePage folder.
-You can learn more about how to create a Firebase project https://firebase.google.com/docs/ios/setup
+You can learn more about how to create a Firebase project here: https://firebase.google.com/docs/ios/setup
 </p>

 <p>